slucyp/slucyp.github.io/_pages/about.md

   <details>
     <summary>Abstract</summary>
     <span style="font-family:serif;">
-    This paper studies the impact of departed inventors after M\&As on non-merging firms.
+    This paper studies the impact of departed inventors after M&As on non-merging firms.
 Following M&As in innovative firms, the non-merging firms hiring these departed inventors from merging firms significantly improve their patenting performance.
 Further, I use the state-level variation in the enforceability of non-compete agreements as an instrument for the firms hiring these inventors to establish the causal relationship of the spillover effect.
 The existence of positive spillover effects suggests that the benefits of mergers are plausibly underestimated and extend beyond the merging companies.</span>
   </details>

 - **Antitrust Regulations and Corporate Innovation Strategies: Evidence from the 2010 Horizontal Merger Guidelines**, with [Gaurav Kankanhalli](https://gauravkankanhalli.com/) and Daniel Ferres